Azure/azure-event-hubs/samples/e2e/EventHubsCaptureEventGridDemo/Readme.md

 Now you are all set to plug in the UI you need to get valuable business insights for your management.

 # Conclusion
 Looking forward to you trying out this sample and providing us your feedback.
-We would also love to see pull requests.
+We would also love to see pull requests

 We'll be providing more samples as we understand newer scenarios that your encounter.
 So, please stay tuned to much more from the Azure EventHubs/EventGrid team.
 Ciao!